 In the introduction of a report, you answer your readers' question, "What will we gain by reading your report?"
-In some reports, you can answer the question in a sentence or less.
+You can answer the question in a sentence or less in some reports.
 In more extended reports, your explanation of the relevance of your information to your readers may take many pages, in which you tell such things as:

-- What problem your report will help solve - What activities you performed toward solving that problem - How your audience can apply your information in their efforts toward solving the problem
+- · What problem will your report help solve - What activities did you perform toward solving that problem - How your audience can apply your information in their efforts toward solving the problem

 Besides telling your readers what your communication offers them, your introduction may serve many other functions.
 The most important of these is to tell your main points.
 In most reports, your main point will be your major conclusions and recommendations.
-Although you should save a full discussion of these topics for the sections devoted to them at the end of your report, your readers will usually appreciate a summary of them - perhaps in a sentence or two in your introduction.
+Although you should save a complete discussion of these topics for the sections devoted to them at the end of your report, your readers will usually appreciate a summary of them - perhaps in a sentence or two in your introduction.
 In brief reports (for example, one-page memos), a statement of your main points may even replace the conclusions and recommendations that would otherwise appear at the end.
-The INTRODUC-TION section should conform to the following guidelines:
+The INTRO-DUCTION section should conform to the following guidelines: